O2741/SOC-Home-Lab-Telemetry/README.md

 ### Project Overview

-This home lab was built to simulate network reconnaissance, analyze endpoint logs, and inspect network traffic in an isolated environment.
-The goal was to configure security monitoring tools and understand how host-based defenses impact network visibility.
+This home lab was built to simulate network reconnaissance, analyse endpoint logs, and inspect network traffic in an isolated environment.
+The goal was to configure security monitoring tools and understand how host-based defences impact network visibility.

 ### Security & Configuration Note
 All IP addresses used in this lab (specifically the `10.0.2.0/24` subnet) belong to the private network range defined in RFC 1918.
 These are non-routable, isolated addresses used exclusively within the VirtualBox host-only/NAT network environment.
 No actual infrastructure or public IPs were exposed during this simulation.